ViswanathBalusu/Agrothon/README.md

 | API_KEY | An API Key for your Server | Agrothon | True | This is like a Password for your API Server, So choose Wisely (Alphanumeric only) |
 | DB_URL | MongoDB URL | mongodb+srv://xxx:xxx@hmmm.mongodb.net | True | Database to Store All the data, get this from [MongoDB](https://mongodb.com) |

-  *if there are Other ports too the Bot will Work but it may not be able to post images
+  `* if there are Other ports too the Bot will Work but it may not be able to post images`

+## Note
+- We are using heavy modules like tensorflow and Yolov3, so make sure you have atleast 2.5GB RAM free to get this running